pneff/servicegen/docs/grammar.markdown

   - String: Starts and ends with double quotes.
   - Int: Any number.
   - Regexp: Starts and ends with a slash.
-  - SQL: Starts with 'SELECT' and runs until the end of the current statement (usually the semicolon).
   - Duration: Starts with a number, followed by a duration word.
 The following durations are recognized: second, seconds, minute, minutes, hour, hours, day, days, month, months, year, years.